ROCm/ROCmValidationSuite/docs/install/installation.rst

 Installing ROCm Validation Suite
 **********************************

-ROCm Validation Suite (RVS) can be obtained by building it from source code base or by installing from pre-built package.
+You can obtain ROCm Validation Suite (RVS) by building it

+* from the source code base

+* installing from a pre-built package

 Building from source code
 ---------------------------

-RVS has been developed as open source solution.
-Its source code and belonging documentation can be found at AMD's GitHub page.
+RVS has been developed as an open source solution.
+You can find the source code and related documentation `here <https://github.com/ROCm/ROCmValidationSuite>`.

 Package manager installation